Code-Institute-Submissions/Harbs1999-MS3-Greatreads/README.md

 *  IDE used to create the site.
 6. Balsamiq
 *  Used for planning of the project.
+7. Flask-Pymongo
+*  Used to connect to MongoDB and develop with it.
 ## Testing
 *  Chrome Dev tools were constantly used to test the site and its responsiveness, also other web browsers were tested with the site.
 *  Tested all links and buttons to ensure they were all connected appropriately.